 Where to stay in Krabi?
 For most, the choice is obvious.
 Ao Nang is, without a doubt, the centre of the tourist scene on the Krabi mainland, with the most developed services and hotels on offer.
 Most people who come to Krabi stay here as it offers the widest range of accommodation and is ideally placed to explore the rest of the region.

-Most of the activity is concentrated on and near the main beachfront road, which forms a U-shape, heading down from the village and out across to Nopparat Thara beach.
-You’ll find countless souvenir and cheap clothing shops, tour agents, banks and ATM machines, along this stretch, as well as restaurants with a wide selection of international cuisine and seafood, bars, massage and beauty salons and, of course, a huge range of hotels.
+Most of the activity is concentrated on and near the main road, which forms a U-shape, heading down from the village, along the beachfront, and back out across to Nopparat Thara beach.
+You’ll find countless souvenir and cheap clothing shops, tour agents, banks and ATM machines, along this stretch and its side streets, as well as restaurants with a wide selection of international cuisine and seafood, bars, massage and beauty salons and, of course, a huge range of hotels.

 Daytime in Ao Nang tends to be fairly quiet and relaxed, as most people go off on tours, island-hopping or simply lie on the beach.
 Night-time is busier, especially on the Beach Road, with its concentration of shops, bars and restaurants.
 The crowd in Ao Nang is very mixed, with old and young people, couples, families and groups of friends.
 Typically Ao Nang can accommodate them all: there are quiet restaurants and cafes, loud and boisterous bars, sports pubs and, of course the beach or the terrace of your hotel for an evening under the stars.

 The huge and rapid development of Ao Nang over recent years has brought benefits such as these: choice and availablity of leisure options, higher standards of hotel accommodation and service and much better infrastructure – banks, ATM machines and pharmacies are now everywhere.
 On the other hand, many (particularly those who visited it years ago) feel that it has lost some of its charm as a result.